crux-bphc/crux-bphc.github.io/_members/aryan-chaubal.md

 ## Projects

 * __CMS iOS App:__ This is the iOS version of the CMS BPHC App.
-It uses the Moodle API Endpoints to get data.
-It uses the Realm database for offline caching of course modules and announcements.
-I worked on several features like Offline Caching, Dark Mode, Notifications and Google Login among others.
+It uses the Moodle API Endpoints to get data and the Realm database for offline caching of course modules and discussions.
+I worked on several features like Notifications, Google Login, Offline Caching and Dark Mode.
 You can find the project [here](https://github.com/crux-bphc/CMS-iOS).

 * You can find several of my other projects on my [GitHub Page](https://github.com/chaubss?tab=repositories).